Don't Become a Victim of an ERP Implementation Failure

 While ERPs should not be implemented as the out-of-the-box solution they come as customizations should be managed tightly.
 Any customization should be justifiable and result in the benefits the company wants to derive from the ERP.

 The success of ERP implementation can be affected by the project manager in charge.
 The scope and size of ERP implementation require a professional, dedicated and experienced manager to oversee the various activities.

 Project management is a discipline, not an art.
 The project manager should have the ability to get into the details of the implementation while keeping perspective of the overall business goals.
 Most successful ERP implementations are led by project managers that actively participate in both selection and implementation.

 When choosing a project lead for the implementation, choose one who will understand the pain of the users.
 The manager should have the most to gain or lose with the successful or unsuccessful implementation, respectively.

 5. Poor Implementation Strategy

 implementation should be done in a systematic manner to be successful.
 The implementation strategy should be in line with the end goals of the organization.
-Many times, lack of a clear strategy on the problems that the ERP is expected to solve and the desired outcome lead to challenges in implementation.
+Many times, a lack of a clear strategy on the problems that the ERP is expected to solve and the desired outcome leads to challenges in implementation.

-A good strategy should factor important business processes, financial benefits and deadlines, and ensure they are fully addressed.
+A good strategy should factor in important business processes, financial benefits and deadlines, and ensure they are fully addressed.
 Without a clear definition of the end goals, the implementation strategy becomes jumbled up.